Visit Wyre Forest

 Wyre Forest is a district in the north of the county of Worcestershire.
 The area takes its name from The Forest of Wyre, once a medieval hunting forest, and now a popular visitor attraction.
 Take time to explore the surrounding villages and visit the stunning natural beauty of the Wyre Forest itself.
 One of the best ways to enjoy the area is on foot and there are miles of way-marked paths and trails suitable for all ages and abilities.

-The district has a population of over 100,000 and consists of large areas of rural countryside, many picturesque villages like Arley, Rock, Chaddesley Corbett and Wolverley and the three main towns of Kidderminster, Bewdley and Stourport-on-Severn.
+The district has a population of over 102,000 and consists of large areas of rural countryside, many picturesque villages such as Arley, Rock, Chaddesley Corbett, and Wolverley, along with some hidden gem hamlets with rolling countryside like Trimpley and Stone.
+We also have the three main towns of Bewdley, Kidderminster, and Stourport-on-Severn.

 Kidderminster is the largest of the three towns with a population of over 55,000 residents.
 It is located 17 miles south-west of Birmingham city centre and 15 miles north of Worcester city centre.